EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-temperature stress on gpp_potential based on Wang2014
+Temperature effect on GPP based on Wang (2014).

 **Parameters**
 - **Fields**